 The other woman in Tobias’ life, his mother Sylvie, was dying.
 Bowel cancer that had been defeated once had returned in new and unexpected places and Sylvie had decided that she wasn’t up for the fight this time.
 After the initial shock of the second fatal diagnosis, where everyone had gone under and even Short Gary had sobbed, they’d all just carried on because what else could they do?
 She wasn’t going to die tomorrow.

 Imogen made sure she visited Sylvie weekly: not him, just Sylvie.
 He, when he could stomach it, had facebook, texting and flash visits that made him resent his groundedness, and his heft.
 He became jealous of the beautiful butterfly girls and spiky Jack Frost boys that he imagined whirled and danced in Imogen’s light.

 He’d never before doubted the credibility of his stature.
 When at 12, it became clear that he was to be a giant, he decided to embrace this and do the best he could with his height.
 He wasn’t going to stoop in shame and anyway Sylvie wouldn’t let him.
-He would stand tall and get some weight behind him.
+He would stand tall and get some weight on him.
 “A strip of wind will blow away” she’d warned.
 He started labouring for his uncle and the muscles came easily.
 Eating and drinking like a man gave him some girth and now after a career in construction, he was solid.
 His childhood moniker discarded, he grew into in his full name and felt he’d found himself.
 It was others that had the problem.